romanthekat/r-notes/README.md

 Allows to change note (file)name, updating existing backlinks.

 Usage:
 `rename -notePath="path/to/id1 note1.md" -newFilename="id2 note2.md"`

+## 8.1 Change id
+Similar to `rename` command, but simplifies to to change only id of a note.

+Usage:
+`change-id -notesPath="path/to-notes/folder -oldId="42" -newId="9001"`